-7Voters perceiving politicians more likely to help "people like me" with education and food expenses, for example, could simply be expressing an expectation of additional clientelist benefits, rather than by reducing costs through local public goods provision or policy.
+&lt;sup>7 Voters perceiving politicians more likely to help "people like me" with education and food expenses, for example, could simply be expressing an expectation of additional clientelist benefits rather than by reducing costs through local public goods provision or policy.

-8The link between wealth and education in (González-Ocantos, Kiewiet de Jonge & Nickerson 2014) is implied but never explicitly stated.
+&lt;sup>8 The link between wealth and education in Gonzalez Ocantos et al. (2014) is implied but never explicitly stated.